uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 bootstrap nreps=100
 ```

 Sequentially load all the files *bears_LBAXXX.nex* which have sequences of different length and perform a bootstrap analysis.
 What happens as you increase the length of the sequences?
+When you're done, reload the *bears_LBA1000.nex* and run *bandb* again.

 Now analyze these sequences using likelihood.
 Notice that the bootstrap is going to take WAAAY too long for us if we do the larger sequences.
 So instead of using the better search algorithms, let's make it simpler.
 These are quick and dirty ways of analyzing data.
 If you wanted publication quality, you may want to search more exhaustively.

 ```
+execute bears_LBA1000.nex
 bootstrap nreps=100 search=heuristic/swap=NNI nreps=1
 ```